blnalexandra/Rent-Predictor/README.md

 ### Performance
 - R^2 score ~0.90
-- MSE and MAE values are a bit high due to some outliers that have an extremely high rent for a small amount of square feet, but either way the model performs well
+- MAE is not in the [0,1] range but considering rent prices can reach millions, an error of 2100 is not significant and the model performs well

 ### Notes
 - First ML project